What Does a CV Stand For? CV Meaning Explained

 [Dates of Employment]

 If you held a full-on volunteer position or completed an internship, then add up to six bullet points for each job description, each one containing an achievement.
-Always quantify what you can, here and elsewhere in your CV.
-Focus on benefits you brought to your ‘employer’, but not only.
+Always quantify your achievements wherever possible throughout your CV.
+Focus on the benefits you brought to your ‘employer,’ but don't limit it to just that.

 If you're writing a student CV and don’t have any work experience to include, then don’t force it or try to pad this section.
 Instead, simply skip over it and follow up your skills summary with your education section directly.